ztizzlegaming/agricultural-time-series/README.md

 This is the final project for STAT 131 - Time Series at Harvard University.
 I performed a statistical analysis of agricultural market data from the past 40 years using time series methods.

-The code and data is located in [code/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/code), the proposal and final report are in [reports/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/reports), and the plots used in the reports are in [plots/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/plots).
+The code and data are located in [code/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/code), the proposal and final report are in [reports/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/reports), and the plots used in the reports are in [plots/](https://github.com/ztizzlegaming/agricultural-time-series/tree/master/plots).

 The final report is here: [Time Series Modeling of Agricultural Market Data.pdf](https://github.com/ztizzlegaming/agricultural-time-series/blob/master/reports/Time%20Series%20Modeling%20of%20Agricultural%20Market%20Data.pdf).